influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/administration/configuration.md

 The license file should be saved on every server in the cluster, including Meta, Data, and Enterprise nodes.
-The file contains the JSON-formatted license, and must be readable by the influxd user.
+The file contains the JSON-formatted license, and must be readable by the influxdb user.
 Each server in the cluster independently verifies its license.
 We recommended performing rolling restarts on the nodes after the license file update.
 Restart one Meta, Data, or Enterprise service at a time and wait for it to come back up successfully.
 The cluster should remain unaffected